SergiiDudkin/ChemicalStructureEditor/README.md

 # MacOS
 Please use `Cmd` key instead of `Ctrl`.

+# Console commands
+Some functionalities still cannot be accessed via UI, but are available from the browser console.

+`console.log(selection.computeMolInfo());`
+Compute brutto formula, Fw and elemental composition of the selected chemical moiety.
+If nothing is selected, this function returns result for all atoms on the canvas.

+`showChessGrid();`
+Show snap grid.
+The actual snapping effect takes place while manipulating with control points while the `Shift` key is ON (please hold the button).

+`hideGrid();`
+Hide the snap grid.

+`showControlPoints();`
+Display all control points.
+Normally they are invisible and appear as blue squares while being hovered.

+`hideControlPoints();`
+Hide all control points.

 # Roadmap
 * Adjustable canvas and zooming
 * Text and its formatting